I write this in contrast to a letter which argues that accepting homosexuality denies God’s hope for homosexuals.

 Many Christians to whom I have spoken, however, will readily accept that homosexual desires do in fact develop on their own through no fault or moral failing, which is at least an improvement on calling it a choice.
 In fact, the Catholic church acknowledges this much, but it requires that homosexuals not act on their desires and live lives of celibacy.
 The argument here is that there are many natural desires which are not conducive to Godly living, and we must train our emotions such that we do not act unethically.
 I agree this far.
 I do not agree that training people to live Godly lives includes completely disallowing homosexual desires to manifest in any sort of homosexual action.

 We don’t do this with other sorts of desires.
 There is a right time, place, and manner for anger, sadness, erotic affection, and for every other sort of natural affection which we have — unless, one might say, that erotic affection is homosexual in nature.
 Yet there is no evidence that anyone can reappropriate homosexual desires into heterosexual desires.
 This is the unanimous opinion of every major health organization in the United States as well as the World Health Organization and others.
-There is no solution for someone of homosexual orientation trying to live up to conservative Christian expectations of complete abstinence except for a life marred by unfulfilled sexual desires.
+There is no solution for someone of homosexual orientation trying to live up to conservative Christian expectations of complete abstinence except for a life marred by unfulfilled sexual and emotional desires.

 Whereas Christianity would help the man with anger problems to find the right way of being angry, there is apparently no right way of having homosexual desires.
 Any way of expressing them is sin to the conservative position.
 This is a hopeless position to maintain.
 We would say to the homosexual, “You will live a life of frustration with no chance of God restoring right order to your emotions.”
 But this is not the message we offer to anyone else.
 The alcoholic, the adulterer, the liar, the thief — all of these have hopes of moving in the direction of righteousness by training their emotions to align with God’s, but not the gay man.